The Minnesota Delegation to

 Who can run for National Delegate?

 It is not necessary to be a delegate to your CD Convention or the State Convention to run for National Delegate.
-You must be at least 18 years old by November 3, 2020 and eligible to vote in the general election on that date.
-You may run for election as a district-level National Delegate only within the CD where you are eligible to vote.
+A candidate must be at least 18 years old by November 3, 2020 and eligible to vote in the general election on that date.
+Candidates may run for election as a district-level National Delegate only within the CD where they are eligible to vote.

 Who can run as a Pledged Party Leader and Elected Official (PLEO) Delegate?